elastic/ecs/rfcs/text/0034-device-fields.md

 Stage 1: Describe at a high level how this change affects fields.
 Include new or updated yml field definitions for all of the essential fields in this draft.
 While not exhaustive, the fields documented here should be comprehensive enough to deeply evaluate the technical considerations of this change.
 The goal here is to validate the technical details for all essential fields and to provide a basis for adding experimental field definitions to the schema.
 Use GitHub code blocks with yml syntax formatting, and add them to the corresponding RFC folder.
 -->

+A new `Device` field group will be added with the fields defined by [OpenTelemetry Semantic Conventions for Devices](https://opentelemetry.io/docs/reference/specification/resource/semantic_conventions/device/).

 <!--
 Stage 2: Add or update all remaining field definitions.
 The list should now be exhaustive.
 The goal here is to validate the technical details of all remaining fields and to provide a basis for releasing these field definitions as beta in the schema.
 Use GitHub code blocks with yml syntax formatting, and add them to the corresponding RFC folder.
 -->